TO BE OR NOT TO BE... CERTIFIED?

 Now that the ONCHIT Certification process is in full swing and there are three ‘interim’

-firms designated as Authorized Testing and Certification Bodies (ATCB), a key question
+firms designated as Authorized Testing and Certification Bodies (ATCB), and over 100

-is, should a vendor get certified or not?
-This article will attempt to answer that critical
+vendor or in house system developer get certified or not?
+This document will attempt to

 First, I think we all can agree that if you sell a full EMR or EHR system to a health